-Getting to Know You Small Group Icebreaker Craft
+Getting to Know You Craft for Kids: A Small Group Craftivity

 Included in the craftivity is a page with three people and a page with a variety of “heads”.
-The heads page has blank faces where students can fill in their own faces.
+The head page has blank faces where students can fill in their own faces.
+Students draw their own features on the blank faces, which makes this a natural art and drawing activity as well as a writing and reflection piece.

 Students are asked to share what makes them feel appreciated, what helps them get along in groups and what listening looks or sounds like, in addition to something they love to do and an “I feel ___ when ____” statement.